yoggiakjy/hackiethon25-stacktrack/README.md

    - Follow the [[Widget Development Guide](Widget-Development.md)](Widget-Development.md) for best practices.
    - Ensure your widget meets the competition criteria.
 5. **Submit your widget**
-   - Open a Pull Request (PR) with your widget added to the `/widgets` directory.
+   - Submit your widget as a jsx (and any additional css or jsx files) to the devpost:
    - Follow the [[Submission Guidelines](Submission-Guidelines.md)](Submission-Guidelines.md).

 ---